Sidd-Adi/algoninja_2023_firstprize/README.md

 ## ⚙️ Project Structure
 The repository contains the following key files and directories:

-- /strategy_ppt/: High-level strategy proposal (Round 1).
+- /AlgoNinja.pdf: High-level strategy proposal (Round 1).
-- /flowchart/: Hedge fund flowchart submission (Round 2).
+- /Hedge fund Flow Diagram.pdf : Hedge fund flowchart submission (Round 2).
-- /code/: Python scripts for implementing and backtesting trading strategies (Round 3).
+- /..
+Strategy: Python scripts for implementing and backtesting trading strategies (Round 3).
-- /data/: Dataset used for backtesting (OHLC 1-min data).
-- /results/: Backtesting results and performance reports included in the final presentation showcased by me at IIT Bombay, December 27th 2023.
+- /AlgoNinja_FinalRound.key: Backtesting results and performance reports included in the final presentation showcased by me at IIT Bombay, December 27th 2023.

 ## 📊 Strategies Implemented
 The following strategies were implemented and backtested for the competition: